 Every person residing in Thailand, regardless of his/her nationality shall be responsible to pay taxes and fees when buying or selling property.
 These taxes and fees are as follows:

 Taxes for Buying and Selling Property in Thailand

 1. Transferring Fee :

 The Transferring fee is 2% of the registered value of the property.
 Whether the buyer or the seller is paying for this fee, is depending on the Sale and Purchase Agreement.
 Normally the buyer partly pays for this fee.
 This fee will be paid to the officer at the land office, upon the day of the transfer of ownership.

 2. Stamp Duty :

-Buyer or seller is subject to a 0.5% Duty Stamp from either the appraised value of the property or actual purchasing price, whichever is higher.
-The parties reliable for this additional 0.5% of Stamp Duty can be agreed in Sale and Purchase Agreement.
+The buyer or seller is subject to a 0.5% Duty Stamp from either the appraised value of the property or the actual purchasing price, whichever is higher.
+The parties are reliable for this additional 0.5% of Stamp Duty can be agreed in Sale and Purchase Agreement.
 Stamp Duty is to be imposed unless the Specific Business Tax (SBT) is paid.